The non-local repercussions of partial jamming in dense granular flows

-In order to identify what property of the microstructure could govern the non-local length scale, we performed discrete element simulations of dense granular flows in which the motion of each grain, both translation and rotation, is integrated over small time steps using a second-order predictor €"corrector scheme, as in \cite{rognon2015long}.
+In order to identify what property of the microstructure could govern the non-local length scale, we performed discrete element simulations of dense granular flows in which the motion of each grain, both translation and rotation, is integrated over small time steps using a second-order predictor-corrector scheme, as in\cite*{rognon2015long}.
 A system of $10\,000$ grains in a 2D periodic domain is subjected to shear, prescribing both the shear rate $\dot \gamma$ and the normal stress $P$ (see Fig. \ref{fig:system}(a)).
 Grains have a polydispersity of $\pm20\%$ on their diameter $d$ in order to avoid crystallisation.
-They interact with their neighbours \textit{via} inelastic and frictional contacts, characterised by a Young's modulus of $E = 10^3 P$, a coefficient of restitution $e=0.5$ and a coefficient of friction $\mu_g = 0.5$, or $\mu_g = 0$ corresponding to frictionless grains.
+They interact with their neighbours \textit{via} inelastic and frictional contacts, characterised by a Young's modulus of $E = 10^3 P$, a coefficient of restitution $e=0.5$ and a coefficient of friction $\mu_g = 0.5$.
 The advantage of the plane shear geometry is to produce homogeneous steady flows in which stresses and shear rate are constant throughout the shear layer (see Fig. \ref{fig:system}(c-d)).
 The use of Lees-Ewards periodic boundary conditions \cite{lees1972computer} prevents the introduction of walls and avoids the shear heterogeneity they would induce \cite{rognon2015long}.
-Such homogeneous shear flows are necessary for finding the microstructual origin of $\xi$, as this length is expected to vary with both the shear rate and the normal stress according to (\ref{eq:xi}).
-Several steady flows of differing shear rate $\dot \gamma$ were performed within the dense regime \cite{midi2004dense}, $5 .10^{-4} \leq I \leq 10^{-1}$.
+Several steady flows of differing shear rate $\dot \gamma$ were performed within the dense regime \cite{midi2004dense}, covering the following range of inertial number: $5 .10^{-4} \leq I \leq 10^{-1}$.